 Julie has been a podcast guest on Dear Sugar Radio co-hosted by Cheryl Strayed and Steve Almond; Women of the Hour, hosted by director/actress/author Lena Dunham; BBC Radio’s show The Why Factor on the subject of Truth; and You Turns, co-hosted by Jill Herzig and Lisa Oz.

-Julie is a fellow of MacDowell Colony and The Virginia Center for the Creative Arts.
+Julie is a fellow of The Yaddo Corporation, The MacDowell Colony and The Virginia Center for the Creative Arts.
 She is also the winner of a Literary Death Match, the international competitive reading series founded by Adrian Zuniga (she brought a sword).
 Julie is at work on Eva and Eve to be published by Atria/Simon & Schuster.
 Julie lives with her family in the Hudson River Valley.